9 Considerations for How to Choose the Right Casters for Moving Heavy Equipment

 Heavy loads also call for wider wheels.
 Casters come in wheel widths ranger from ½ an inch all the way up to 8 inches.
 Aim for casters that have wheels that are at least three inches wide.

-3. Select a Suitable Wheel Hardness
+3. Select a Suitable Wheel Hardness for Casters to Move Heavy Equipment

 The wheels on casters that are designed to move heavy equipment are made from a number of materials, including cast iron, ductile steel, phenolic, nylon, and polyurethane.
 Make sure you pick the wheel material that is suited to your application.